 - Skin rashes

-As mentioned, you should only stop using Benzodiazepines slowly.
+As mentioned, one should only stop using Benzodiazepines slowly.
 Of course, this is because of the dangers of the withdrawal symptoms.
 It’s especially if the patient has been taking Benzos for a long period of time.
-Here are the common symptoms that a patient will experience while withdrawing from the medicine:
+Here are the common symptoms that a patient will experience while withdrawing from the medicine.

 - Rebound effect of insomnia and anxiety

 - Mood swings (irritability)

 - Panic attacks

 - The United States Drug Enforcement Administration.
 Benzodiazepines. https://www.dea.gov/factsheets/benzodiazepines.

 - Guina J., Merrill B. Benzodiazepines I: Upping the Care on Downers: The Evidence of Risks, Benefits and Alternatives.
 Journal of Clinical Medicine.
 2018; 7(2): 17. doi:10.3390/jcm7020017. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5852433/.